omeka/omeka-s-developer/docs/key_concepts/view_helpers.md

 return [
     'view_helpers' => [
         'invokables' => [
-            'myModule' => 'MyModule\View\Helper\ViewHelper',
+            'myModule' => 'MyModule\View\Helper\MyModuleViewHelper',
         ],
     ],
 ]
 ```

-The `invokables` key signals that the View Helper class can be directly instantiated.
+The `invokables` key signals that the View Helper class can be directly instantiated (see below on invokables vs factories).
 Each value in the subsequent array refers to the domain-specific class to refer to.

 invokable vs factory